Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 ## Conclusion

-Thank you to everyone who took the time to fill in the survey, and to all moderators who allowed me to place the survey in their communities.
+Thank you to all survey participants, and to the moderators who interacted with me and shared the links.

 Special thanks to my wife — [Yuliya](https://burankova.org/) — for checking my work on data cleaning.